 Where: In downtown Orlando on Church Street, a short walk from Lake Eola

-What to order: The Greenery Creamery’s ice cream is handcrafted using locally sourced and organic ingredients wherever possible, with plenty of dairy free and vegan flavors, as well as some more unusual flavors that rotate daily.
+What to order: Ice cream is probably the second most Instagrammable sweet treat in Orlando – there’s nothing better than Instagrammable ice cream!
+The Greenery Creamery’s ice cream is handcrafted using locally sourced and organic ingredients wherever possible, with plenty of dairy free and vegan flavors, as well as some more unusual flavors that rotate daily.
 I go back and forth between the Lavender Blueberry and the Black Ash Coconut, topped with rose crystals, served in a black ash cone, and my toddler is obsessed with the vegan Speculoos (like the cookie!)

 What else: The Greenery Creamery is locally owned, so it’s a great way to support a local Orlando business!
 There is parking to the rear of the building, and street parking is free after 6pm.